hotosm/hotosm-website/_docs/guidelines/edit-profile.md

 ### Editing via Github

 * Navigate to https://github.com/hotosm/hotosm-website/tree/gh-pages/_people
-* Select Edit this file.
+* Select `Edit this file`.
 This will fork the project into your repo and you'll be able to edit the markdown file directly.
   - ![Alt text](https://monosnap.com/image/NpWG7gOGsuZ80eFxr12X0LKYFQjWyk.png)
 * Make your edits within the file.
-* Create a pull request back to the main hotosm-website repo.
+* Create a pull request back to the main `hotosm-website` repo.

 ### Editing via Siteleaf